4 new coronavirus cases confirmed; McLean County total, 99

 Officials said that a relaxation of some of the requirements at the Bloomington COVID-19 testing center appears to have led to an increase in testing at the facility.

-On Wednesday, 139 people were tested and on Thursday, an additional 120 were tested at the site, located at the Interstate Center/McLean County Fair Grounds, 1106 Interstate Dr., Bloomington.
+On Wednesday, 139 people were tested and on Thursday, an additional 120 were tested at the site, located at the McLean County Fairgrounds, 1106 Interstate Dr., Bloomington.

-"We were averaging just below 100 prior to that and in the last few days, we have seen an average of a little over 100," she said.
+"We were averaging just below 100 prior to that and in the last few days, we have seen an average of a little over 100," said McLean County Health Administrator Jessica McKnight.

 Those marked the first two days after state public health officials announced testing is now available for people who have COVID-19 symptoms such as cough or shortness of breath, or have a risk factor such as contact with someone confirmed to have COVID-19 or a compromised immune system.

-The site has a capacity to handle up to 250 tests per day and is open and is open daily from 9 a.m. to 5 p.m.
+The site has a capacity to handle up to 250 tests per day and is open daily from 9 a.m. to 5 p.m.

 Testing is also available for those with or without symptoms who work in a health care facility, work in a correctional facility, serve as first responders such as paramedics, emergency technicians, law enforcement or firefighters; or support critical infrastructure, such as workers in grocery stores, pharmacies, restaurants, gas stations, public utilities, factories, childcare and sanitation.